pnp/cli-microsoft365/docs/manual/docs/cmd/spo/cdn-origin-remove.md

 ------|-----------
 `--help`|output usage information
 `-t, --type [type]`|Type of CDN to manage. `Public|Private`.
-Default `Public` `--verbose`|Runs command with verbose logging
+Default `Public` `-o, --origin <origin>`|Origin to remove from the current CDN configuration `--confirm`|Don't prompt for confirming removal of a tenant property `--verbose`|Runs command with verbose logging

 !!! important